Please be ready with your application reference number starting with 'P'. For example P1234567

 The NCCHC is a nationally coordinated background check; it reveals similar results if the candidate has selected the same purpose.
 However, the NCCHC results may vary slightly depending on the purpose you choose in the application.

 Also, employers will not accept a switch of the NCCHC; you cannot use a check for one purpose to apply for a different role.
-For example, a Volunteering NCCHC cannot be used to satisfy the requirement for a Licensing application.

 The NCCHC is valid from the point of issuance till whenever agreed by the requesting party.
 Technically the NCCHC or similar background checks don't expire; however, they can get obsolete.
 Since the NCCHC is a record obtained from the updated criminal records of the candidate, most employers set a "validity" period.